Liquid-gas phase behavior of polydisperse dipolar hard-sphere fluid: Extended thermodynamic perturbation theory for central force associating potential: Extended thermodynamic perturbation theory for central force associative potential

-Finally it is worth noting, that ETPT-CF theory developed here reduces to TPT1 proposed by Wertheim \cite{w34}, if for all sites single-bonding condition $m^a_K=1$ is assumed.
-In the other limiting case of only one site per particle ETPT-CF will coincide with TPT-CF developed earlier \cite{kalstell,dipole,shtock}.
+Finally it is worth noting, that the ETPT-CF theory developed here reduces to the TPT1 proposed by Wertheim~\cite{w34}, if for all sites single-bonding condition $m^a_K=1$ is assumed.
+In the other limiting case of only one site per particle the ETPT-CF will coincide with the TPT-CF developed earlier~\cite{kalstell,dipole,shtock}.